chrisjewell/chrisjewell.github.io/_posts/2023-10-04-lets-get-started.md

 title: Let's Get This Started
 description: Kicking off a log for my the nerdy hobbies that I have too many of
 image:
-category:
+category: [meta]
-- meta
 tags:
-date: 2023-10-04 11:44 -0400
 ---

 #### A Preamble
 I have a lot of interests, especially technical/nerdy ones, and though they all seem to make sense together in my mind, I do find that it can be tricky to remember what I've been researching, what I've been working on, etc.

-I've been inspired by a recent repost of an old Hackaday article to set this site up to just get these thoughts out and published so that they can serve as "breadcrumbs" for me or others in the future.
-(Link to article)
+I've been inspired by a recent [post on Hackaday[(https://hackaday.com/2023/08/09/share-your-projects-leave-breadcrumbs/)] to set this site up to just get these thoughts out and published so that they can serve as "breadcrumbs" for me or others in the future.

 I also realize that I spend a decent amount of time reading articles and watching videos about making, hacking, reverse engineering, radio, etc. and get inspired to "do something"